scala-network/DefyX/doc/design.md

 Since the Scratchpad is usually stored in the CPU cache, only Dataset accesses utilize the memory controllers.

-DefyX randomly reads from the Dataset once per program iteration (16384 times per hash result).
+RandomX randomly reads from the Dataset once per program iteration (16384 times per hash result).
 Since the Dataset must be stored in DRAM, it provides a natural parallelization limit, because DRAM cannot do more than about 25 million random accesses per second per bank group.
 Each separately addressable bank group allows a throughput of around 1500 H/s.

 All Dataset accesses read one CPU cache line (64 bytes) and are fully prefetched.
 The time to execute one program iteration described in chapter 4.6.2 of the Specification is about the same as typical DRAM access latency (50-100 ns).